jolenehoangtu/assignment3-/README.md

 # assignment3-
 integrigy training

 I tried to use only Grid for the layout.
-The responsiveness is a big problem so far.
+This assignment is designed for building ReactJS in the future.